 Clinically-Validated Digital Therapeutics:

-Digital therapeutics – software used to prevent, treat, or manage a medical disorder or disease – are redefining the future of healthcare.
-Digital therapeutics package an entire model of care – that can be delivered with fidelity and in accordance with state-of-the-science best practices – into a unified, seamless digital delivery system.
-Digital therapeutics have been particularly transformative in the field of substance use, mental health and other behavioral health conditions and can markedly improve access to care, quality of care, and treatment outcomes, while reducing costs, for a wide array of audiences in diverse settings.
+Digital therapeutics – clinical-grade software used to prevent, treat, or manage a medical disorder or disease - are redefining the future of healthcare.
+They greatly improve access to care, quality of care, and treatment outcomes, while reducing costs for a wide array of clinical populations.